obmarg/kazan/README.md

 Making a request with Kazan is done in two stages.

 1. Build the request object using one of the functions in `Kazan.Api.*`.
-2. Run that request using `Kazan.Client`.
+2. Run that request using `Kazan.run`.

 For example, to get all of the pods from the server configured in the mix config: